-IDVT installation and configuration for the Initial Donation will be done using the Aperi build procedure and will be used to verify that the Data Server, Device Server, Data Agent, database, and GUI are all configured and started without errors.
+IDVT installation and configuration for the Initial Donation will be done using the Aperi build procedure and will be used to verify that the Data Server, Device Server, Data Agent, Fabric Agent, database, and GUI are all configured and started without errors.

-- Install Data Server, Device Server, Data Agent, database and GUI all on a single windows machine. - Install Data Server, Device Server, Data Agent, database and GUI all on a single LINUX machine. - Verify the Data Agent running on one machine can connect and communicate with a Data Server running on a separate machine. - Install all components using "easy" mode. - Install all components using "regular" mode.
+- Install Data Server, Device Server, Data Agent, Fabric Agent, database and GUI all on a single windows machine. - Install Data Server, Device Server, Data Agent, Fabric Agent, database and GUI all on a single LINUX machine.

-• Install the GUI, by itself, on a separate machine then the servers.
+- Verify the agents running on one machine can connect and communicate with a Data Server running on a separate machine. - Install all components using "easy" mode. - Install all components using "regular" mode. - Install the GUI, by itself, on a separate machine then the servers.